-On May 14 and 15, 2024, the Transition Accelerator is gathering leaders from industry, government, academia, and beyond for Canada’s Net-Zero Forum, a unique event that presents a strategic, integrated, whole-of-society view of potential net-zero solutions.
+On May 14 and 15, 2024, the Transition Accelerator is gathering industry, government, academic, Indigenous, and civil society leaders for Canada’s Net-Zero Forum, a unique event that presents a strategic, integrated, whole-of-society view of potential net-zero solutions.

 Through two days of engaging, interactive sessions, we’re equipping participants with the latest understanding of what drives large-scale transitions, plus a practical and powerful framework for identifying the transition pathways that will drive better investment decisions, smarter policies, and equip Canada to succeed in emerging global value chains.
 We want you to join us!

 Tickets for this two-day event are $1,200, including breakfast and lunch on both days of the event and a dinner buffet on Day One.

 Please note: We’re working to ensure the attendee list for Canada’s Net-Zero Forum reflects the regional and disciplinary diversity that’s needed to tackle these complex topics.
 As space is limited, we encourage you to join the wait-list, and we will be releasing tickets in batches over the coming months to ensure we have participation from across industries and across the country.

 Learning & Knowledge Expansion

 Andrée-Lise is the Founder and Managing Partner of the largest investment platform in climate technologies in Canada, Cycle Capital.
 She is an engineer by training and an active member of l’Ordre des Ingénieurs du Québec, with a master’s degree in science and training in physics of the atmosphere and climate science.
 Her venture firm, Cycle Capital, went through exponential growth since its foundation in 2009, now including 6 funds and the Cycle Momentum accelerator.
 She believes that the key to facing the climate crisis is through funding breakthrough technological innovations.